giongto35/cloud-game/README.md

 ### If RetroArch is already multi-platform, why do we need to make it cloud?

-- RetroArch still faces the issue of performance when running on low end mobile device or web frontend.
+- RetroArch is universal emulator but it still faces the issue of performance when running on low end mobile device or web frontend.
 As the logic is completely handled remotely, there will be no performance issue on the game.
 Even Playstation can be played smoothly on the service.
 - RetroArch requires loading cores and games but these steps are no longer necessary in Cloud-Gaming service.
 Games information and cores are stored in cloud storage.
 - However, High-end games requires a lot of computing power and it will involves an upgrade on hardware and infrastructure.
 Google has a lot of resource and its distributed GPU will enhance this cloud-gaming use case.
 My resource is not as abundant, so I prefer picking light retro games.